jellebecude/getting-started-scan/README.md

 ## 1.5.
 CTFd Kubernetes deployment

-Use the following command to deploy all CTFd components:
+Use the following command to deploy all CTFd components.

 ```bash
 kubectl apply -f k8s/getting-started-minimal.yaml
 ```

-For deployment with persistent database:
+or for deployment with persistent database.

 ```bash
 kubectl apply -f k8s/getting-started-data.yaml
 ```

-The output should be similar to:
+The output should be similar to.

 ```Bash
 namespace/dev-minimal configured